-Drug development is a lengthy, complex, and costly process, entrenched with a high degree of uncertainty that a drug will actually succeed and reach the market.
+Drug development is a lengthy, complex, and costly process entrenched with a high uncertainty that a drug will successfully reach the market.
 So for this, you need a proper drug development strategy to avoid uncertainties and complete clinical trials in time with quality data.

-Drug development is the process of bringing a new pharmaceutical drug or a medical device or a treatment procedure to the market.
-Many developers often lack a clear and optimized development strategy which may lead to failure in reaching pre-determined targets and timelines or even may lead to product failures.
+Drug development is the process to bring a new pharmaceutical drug or a medical device, or a treatment procedure to the market.
+Many developers often lack a clear and optimized development strategy.
+It may lead to failure in reaching pre-determined targets and timelines or even may lead to product failures.

-Proper strategic planning reduces financial burdens, saves time, and finds the best short way to reach the market.
+Proper strategic planning reduces financial burdens, saves time, and finds the best efficient way to reach the market.

 - Pre-clinical development